catgoose/do-the-needful.nvim/README.md

 ## Todo

-- Add api to add new task to a config
+- Add api to add new task to a .task.json
 - Zellij and terminal support
 - Support split in config
 - Support sending to task window on autocmd